Team-Real-Ninjas/MyInvestments/README.md

         - Major World News Stories
         - Developing cities
         - UN

- - The application pulls posts from LinkedIn that contains info(tags) on:
+ - User should be able to view posts from LinkedIn that contains info(tags) on:
- - Application includes a brief welcome screen —“Hello (USER NAME), Welcome to your Investments
+ - User should be greeted with a brief welcome screen —“Hello (USER NAME), Welcome to your Investments"

 ### 2. Screens
-- **Login** - username, password.
+- **Login** - Display username and password login.
 - **Home Screen** - Displays current stock charts.
 Has push notifications about stock increases/decreases
 - **Portfolio Screen** - Dsiplays user investments (chart + written format).
 Displays weekly report.
 Displays investment inputs.
-- **Portfolio Blog Screen** - Users can add posts and comments on a blog.
+- **Portfolio Blog Screen** - Displays Blog and Users can add posts and comments on a blog posts.
 - **News Page** **(Optional Story)** - Displays relevatn news stories about stocks.
 - **Logout** - redirects to login screen.